Jean-Marc Furlan: Brest

 On 30 May 2016, Furlan became the new manager of Stade Brestois 29 for three years after Alex Dupont, the previous manager, failed to bring them back up to Ligue 1 after three years in command.

 Despite a low budget in the teams he managed, Furlan developed the talent of very good players such as Damien Perquis, Bafétimbi Gomis, Blaise Matuidi, Djibril Sidibé, Mounir Obbadi and Fabrice N'Sakala.

 On 17 May 2019, after Furlan had led Brest to a Ligue 1 promotion, his contract ran out.

 Auxerre

-He signed with Ligue 2 side AJ Auxerre the same day.
+He signed with Ligue 2 side Auxerre the same day.

+Caen

+On 14 June 2023, Furlan was appointed as the manager of Ligue 2 club Caen, signing a two-year contract.
+He succeeded Stéphane Moulin.
+Caen won the first four Ligue 2 games under his helm, but only managed 3 draws and 6 losses in the next 9, and Furlan was fired by Caen on 7 November 2023.